Virtualization-projects/rancher-labs-wiki/Creating-Rancher-Environments-in--v1.6.13.md

 ## Windows Host Requirements

-* System OS: Windows Server 2016
+System OS: Windows Server 2016

+Required Applications
 * Windows Features: RemoteAccess and Routing - Note: If this is not installed on the machine, steps on how to install are in the directions in Rancher server
+* Docker: Version >= 17.06

+AWS Instance Requirements
 * 1 core CPU
 * 2+ GB memory
-* Two NICs with network connected - YUXING - WHY IS THIS REQUIRED?
+* Two NICs with network connected
+  * One NIC will be for NAT
-* Individual Subnets for each host
+  * One NIC will be used for cross host communication between containers

-* Docker: Version >= 17.06

 ## Networking Requirements in AWS